FrankFlitton/vue-2-img/README.md

 # Features
 - Take client side screencaps of your web app
-- Works with CORS images
+- Bundle many screenshots up as a PDF
 - Processes SVGs and icon font files
-- Automatically sizes to your render area
-- Snap a screenshot of a single DOM element
+- Snap a screenshot of a single DOM element or the whole page
-- Pack many screenshots as a PDF
 - Automatically download an image or PDF file
+- Runs 100% in the web browser

 ## New as of v0.0.5
 - Copy a single image or PDF to the clipboard (via navigator API)
+- Plays nice with CORS
 - Works with CORS images out of the box
 - CSS filter support on `<img>` elements
 - Return a base64 image, blob, or canvas element